-The consolidated financial information has been prepared in accordance with the requirements of the Listing Rules of the UK Listing Authority, and in accordance with IFRS adopted for use in the EU ("Adopted IFRS"); the Companies (Guernsey) Law, 2008; the SAICA Financial Reporting Guides, as issued by the Accounting Practices Committee; the Financial Reporting Pronouncements, as issued by the Financial Reporting Standards Council; and the JSE Ltd Listing Requirements.
+The condensed consolidated financial information has been prepared in accordance with IFRS, IAS 34 - Interim Reporting, the requirements of the Listing Rules of the UK Listing Authority, and in accordance with IFRS adopted for use in the EU ("Adopted IFRS"), the Companies (Guernsey) Law, 2008, the SAICA Financial Reporting Guides, as issued by the Accounting Practices Committee; the Financial Reporting Pronouncements, as issued by the Financial Reporting Standards Council.
 The consolidated financial statements give a true and fair view and are in compliance with the Companies (Guernsey) Law, 2008.
+Accounting policies are consistent with those of prior periods.